 - a) Students must obtain their mentor's approval before sending the narrative to the other committee members. - b) Students are required to provide a copy of their final project (paper and/or electronic), to all committee members, and to the Department of Psychological Science program specialist at least two weeks before the scheduled oral defense meeting. - c) A minimum of two weeks public notice of the date of the defense must be provided. - d) The defense presentation will be open to all members of the Department of Psychological Science, the University, and the public.
 Committee members alone will discuss the outcome. - e) Second-year project defense: - I. To ensure the availability of all committee members, the defense should be scheduled during the academic year (no holidays). - II.
-The defense should be between 60-90 minutes: 15-30 for the presentation and the remaining time for questions. - e) The expected deadline for second-year project defense is the beginning of Fall in the fourth year.
-If a student fails to complete the second-year project by this deadline, a special review by the faculty is triggered in which the student may be granted an extension. - f) Successful completion of the second-year project will be recorded on the UTRGV Graduate College Certification of Completion of Thesis or Dissertation Form.
+The defense should be between 60-90 minutes: 15-30 for the presentation and the remaining time for questions. - e) The expected deadline for second-year project defense is the end of the Fall semester in the third year.
+If a student fails to complete the second-year project by this deadline, a remediation plan is triggered. - f) Successful completion of the second-year project will be recorded on the UTRGV Graduate College Certification of Completion of Thesis or Dissertation Form.
 Committee signatures on this form will indicate that any revisions outlined during the oral defense have been addressed.